 - Rejection of Vessel

 The below forms are to help you do closing paperwork.
 The most important is the formal Bill of Sale used to transfer your catamaran’s title.
-I found this version on the United States Coast Guard website, and I offer it here.
-If it’s good enough for the US Government … it should work for you.
+We found this version on the United States Coast Guard website, and offer it here.
 Also included are a dinghy bill of sale, warranty of title, and a Florida Power of Attorney.

-If you are more comfortable using a marine documentation company to handle paperwork, I’ve received very positive feedback about these companies.
-Prices will vary depending upon where the catamaran is registered and where you want your new registration, but start at least at $600.00 USD.
+If you are more comfortable using a marine documentation company to handle paperwork, CatamaranSite.com can provide inexpensive escrow and documentation service.
+Prices will vary depending upon where the catamaran is registered and where you want your new registration but start at around $1,000.00 USD for escrow and documentation services.
+Please inquire for a quote via our escrow inquiry page.

 If your catamaran is for sale in the USA and you have concerns about US Customs, Duty, and Importation, these are two customs agents who you can contact for advice and services.